baharmon/lectures/content/computational-ecology-2024/_index.md

 The scan of the service staircase captures how the tall steps are worn underfoot, recording an index of the labor of the enslaved.
+The point clouds for this project can be viewed on my server xyz.cct.lsu.edu.
+And the data has been archived online on Zenodo with a free culture license.
+{{< /note >}}

+---

+{{< slide background-image="petit-versailles-1.webp" background-size="contain" >}}

+# Le Petit Versailles

+{{< note >}}
+Drone lidar can be use for landscape archeology.
+Since lidar can penetrate forest canopy, it can reveal hidden landforms, traces of past landscapes.
+Le Petit Versailles
+was the 19th century pleasure garden of Valcour Aimee.
+Long abandoned, the ruins of the garden are lost beneath dense overgrowth and a canopy of mature southern live oaks.
+{{< /note >}}

+---

+{{< slide background-image="petit-versailles-2.webp" background-size="contain" >}}

+{{< note >}}
+To study this historic landscape,
+I collected drone lidar during leaf off season this January.
+Then I used a cloth simulation filter algorithm to classify and segment bare ground, revealing the historic waterways, mound, rockery, and paths.
+This is just the beginning of this project;
+I plan to experiment with other ground classification techniques such as the multiscale curvature classification and progressive morphological filter algorithms.
+I also plan to use terrain analysis techniques
+- such as landform classification with geomorphons, skyview factor, and principal component analysis - to identify features in the landscape.
+In the future I plan to use these techniques to reveal lost histories and landscapes of the enslaved thoughout the southern United States.
 {{< /note >}}

 ---